 Alexander Korda's The Thief of Bagdad is a straight forward a fairy tale, a relic of a bygone era.
-Hollywood has no interest in making simple fairy tales, they either inject them with steroids by turning their protagonist into a sword wielding bad ass, or they infuse them with irony by constantly having characters make asides to the camera.
-If The Thief of Bagdad were to be remade, no doubt the character of Ahmad would be transformed from a gaunt, ineffective protagonist into an ass kicking, muscle bound man of action.
-There would be action scene piled upon a action scene, and the movie would end with Ahmad, on a magic carpet, chasing the evil Jaffar, on his flying mechanic horse, across the skies of Bagdad.
+Modern Hollywood has no interest in making simple fairy tales, they either inject them with steroids by turning their protagonist into a sword wielding bad ass, or they infuse them with irony by constantly having characters make asides to the camera.
+If The Thief of Bagdad were to be remade today, no doubt the character of Ahmad would be transformed from a gaunt, ineffective protagonist into an ass kicking, muscle bound man of action.
+There would be action scene piled upon action scene, and the movie would end with Ahmad, on a magic carpet, chasing the evil Jaffar, on his flying mechanic horse, across the skies of Bagdad.
 The character of Abu, if he survived the adaptation, would be relegated to comedy relief and that's about it.

-The Thief of Bagdad begins in media res with Jaffar arriving in Bagdad on the ship after receiving news that the "blind man" has been found.
+The Thief of Bagdad begins in media res with Jaffar arriving in Bagdad,on a ship, after receiving news that the "blind man" has been found.
 The blind man turns out to be Ahmad, a beggar on the streets whose only companion is a dog.
 Jaffar's lackey, Halima, invites Ahmad to take refuge in her harem (which in reality is Jaffar's palace).
 Ahmad is first suspicious of her motives, but ultimately accepts her hospitality.
 At the harem, Ahmad proceeds to tell a bevy of beauties all about how he came to be this way and how is dog is, in fact, not really a dog at all, but was once a thief named Abu.
 The film goes into flashback; the eyes of the dog dissolve into the eyes of Abu as he is sizing up a potential target.
 As the flash back is told from Ahmad's point of view, it's not surprising that he is more prominent in this half of the film.
 The Thief of Bagdad has two distinct halves; Ahmad's flashback (first half) and Abu's adventures (second half).
-Ahmad is the rightful king of Bagdad that is usurped by his Grand Vizier Jaffar.
+Ahmad is the rightful king of Bagdad who has been usurped by his Grand Vizier Jaffar.
 Ahmad is naive king, completely oblivious to the injustices that are being carried out during his reign in Bagdad.
 When a peasant is executed, he wonders if ruling in fear is the only way.
 Jaffar convinces Ahmad to roam about the citizens incognito to see what the citizenry really thinks about him.
 Ahmad enthusiastically agrees and while in disguise he comes across a prophet who speaks of a boy that will deliver the people from the tyranny of the king.
 Jaffar points out Ahmad to his thugs and tells them to arrest the king and to eliminate anyone that might by sympathetic to his cause.

 This is what Ahmad endures in the first half of the film (power point style):